zlehmann/using-active-model-serializer-v-000/README.md

 ![joey milk](http://i.giphy.com/3o6gaVLjbCBjJcKfjW.gif)

 Okay.
-So far, just like in an infomercial, any time we've said "there's got to be a better way!", we've found one.
+So far, just like in an infomercial, any time we've said, "There's got to be a better way!" we've found one.

 ![better way](http://i.giphy.com/xT0BKmy9rfrISFCiHK.gif)